vikasmalik22/Traffic_Sign_Classifier/README.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the pandas and numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?